-- Enabling FA-WWPN with Interactive QConvergeConsole CLI - Enabling FA-WWPN with Noninteractive QConvergeConsole CLI - Enabling FA-WWPN with QConvergeConsole Plug-in
+- Enabling FA-WWPN with Interactive QConvergeConsole CLI - Enabling FA-WWPN with Noninteractive QConvergeConsole CLI

 When using the FA-WWPN feature:

 - FA-WWPN must be enabled on both the initiator (2600 Series Adapter) and the Brocade switch for the FA-WWPN to be assigned to the 2600 Series Adapter. - If FA-WWPN is disabled on the 2600 Series Adapter and enabled on the Brocade switch, the FA-WWPN cannot be assigned to the 2600 Series Adapter. - If FA-WWPN is enabled on the 2600 Series Adapter and disabled on the Brocade switch, the FA-WWPN cannot be assigned to the 2600 Series Adapter.